 Killer whales (Orcinus orca) may occasionally prey on bottlenose dolphins, but documented cases are rare.

 While stingrays are not dolphin predators, some dolphin deaths have been attributed to trauma, infection, and poisoning from stingray wounds..

-Dolphins, particularly coastal animals, are affected by heavy boat traffic, habitat destruction, and pollution.
-Industrial and agricultural pollutants in coastal habitats have resulted in high levels of toxins in the water and high concentrations of toxins in dolphin tissues.
+Dolphins, particularly coastal animals, are affected by heavy boat traffic, habitat loss and pollution.
+Industrial and agricultural pollutants (including pesticides, herbicides and fire retardants) often enter coastal habitats through runoff,

-- Accumulation of toxins in body tissues, even at low levels, may make dolphins more vulnerable to disease or even death.
+resulting in high levels of toxins both in the water and in dolphin tissues.
+Accumulation of toxins in body tissues, even at low levels, may lead to reproductive failure, make dolphins more vulnerable to disease, or even lead to death.

 In the past, bottlenose dolphins have been taken directly for meat, leather, oil, and meal (for fertilizer and animal feed).
 Hunting still occurs in various parts of the world including Peru, Japan, the Solomon Islands, and the Faro Islands.

 - In the course of fishing operations, gear and nets can accidentally entangle and injure or drown dolphins.
 Dolphins that are injured or killed and discarded in the course of fishing operations are called bycatch.
 Experts have concluded that it's likely hundreds of thousands of marine mammals are killed as bycatch each year.
 The incidental capture of whales and dolphins in fishing gear is one of the most significant threats to some bottlenose dolphin populations.
 In the United States, when data indicate that the bycatch of a species exceeds its sustainable removal threshold, experts must develop and implement a plan for reducing bycatch.
 As a result, the bycatch of whales has declined since 1995.